Do you know what a 'landing page' is and have you implemented one yet?

 If you haven't, let's explore what a landing page is, how it works and what your options are for getting started with them.

-After all, landing pages are a valuable tool for lead generation and one that ~67% of medium-size companies regularly implement.
+After all, landing pages are a valuable tool for lead generation and one that ~67% of medium-sized companies regularly implement.

 A landing page is also an important term and concept for inbound marketing and lead generation.
 It's a web page deliberately created to help you convert visitors to your site into leads because it provides you with the means for capturing an email address.